engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 1. [[Request access to the PostgreSQL Alpha program|signup-postgresql]].

-2. Subscribe to Beta Conversations Google group under the Beta Conversations heading on the [[Beta Program page|beta_home]].
+2. Subscribe to Beta Conversations Google group under the Beta Conversations heading on the [[Beta Program page|beta-intro]].
 	If you have participated in other Engine Yard Alpha and Beta programs, you might already be group member.